Job Description for Methods Manager:

-NNL is where your solutions solve real-world problems.
-As part of our Engineering team, you’ll not only be able to get involved with a huge variety of projects, you’ll also have lots of opportunity to drive them through from start to finish — allowing you to see the impact your work has in a real-world environment.
-This is your chance to use your experience, expertise and ingenuity to collaborate with leading scientists.
-You’ll be part of a team that delivers work to benefit society by advancing cleaner energy, protecting the environment and keeping everyone safe.
+NNL is where your solutions solve real-world problems in a resurgent Nuclear industry.
+As part of our Engineering team, you’ll be able to get involved with a variety of projects and drive them through from start to finish, allowing you to see the impact your work has, in uplifting NNL’s capabilities, in support our future business growth.
+This is your chance to use your experience, expertise and ingenuity to collaborate with people across the whole business, in pursuit of solutions that deliver best value for NNL and our stakeholders.
+You’ll be part of a team that delivers work, aligned to NNL’s strategies and objectives, that benefit society by advancing cleaner energy, protecting the environment and keeping everyone safe.

-The Methods Manager (Asset Reliability Manager) will deliver asset and business performance improvements across NNL estate by ensuring that the appropriate proactive maintenance strategy and methods are developed then implemented by the operations & maintenance teams in a safe, efficient and consistent manner.
+The Methods Manager (Asset Reliability Manager) will deliver asset and business performance improvements across the NNL estate by ensuring that the appropriate proactive maintenance strategy and methods are developed, then implemented by the operations & maintenance teams in a safe, efficient, and consistent manner.

-Responsible for setting the framework of delivery against identified KPI’s, ensuring statutory, regulatory and mandatory maintenance compliance whilst satisfying both current and future strategic requirements of the NNL business..
+Responsible for setting a framework of delivery, ensuring statutory, regulatory and mandatory maintenance compliance, whilst satisfying both current and future management of NNL’s asset base, aligned to the strategic requirements of the business.

 The Methods Manager (Asset Reliability Manager) role operates across the organisation and there is flexibility in the base location (Warrington, Preston, Sellafield or Workington) with regular travel to the other locations a requirement of the role.

-The Methods Manager (Asset Reliability Manager) role is the provision of subject matter expert knowledge on front line asset care asset strategies to maximise performance from the NNL asset base
+The Methods Manager (Asset Reliability Manager) role is the provision of subject matter expert with knowledge, on front line asset care strategies, to maximise performance from the NNL asset base.

-- Identify any areas for future efficiency savings through improved asset care strategy and sharing best practice across the organisation.
+- Identify any areas for future efficiency savings, through improved asset care strategies and sharing best practice across the organisation.